These searches are an attorney quest but search providers neglect them

 The examiner looks at your claims and cites a document that tells about the whole process but does not gives a temperature range.
 He then tells that generally in such catalysis or process 70-80 degree Celsius is an obvious temperature range and he gives a 103 type of rejection.
 In order to respond to that rejection, you will have to provide the examiner with references that are teaching away from this hypothesis.

 Here, a search conducted by experts in the domain could come to their rescue.
 We can help the client to overcome this rejection by finding documents which could be used to counter the arguments made by the examiner.
 Our logic behind shortlisting these references could also be very handy to them as this will provide them a third eye analysis from the experts in the domain.
 Therefore, such a search could help a prosecutor in hitting the nail right on the head when it comes to filing an office action response.

 Now, another such search which attorney’s quest but most search providers neglect is:

 Trade Secret Search

-Trade secrets are the backbone of a company’s business strategy and provide the company a strategic advantage over the competition.
-And, in cases where there is a trade secret theft or misappropriation and defendant believes that trade secret already exists in a prior art (i.e. not stolen) as a whole or in parts, an extensive search becomes very crucial.
-Such a search to prove that a trade secret is already existent in the prior art could overturn the case in defendants favor.
+Trade secrets are the backbone of a company’s business strategy and provide the company with a strategic advantage over the competition.
+And, in cases where there is a trade secret theft or misappropriation and defendant believes that trade secret already exists in the prior art (i.e. not stolen) as a whole or in parts, an extensive search becomes very crucial.
+Such a search to prove that a trade secret is already existent in the prior art could overturn the case in the defendant’s favor.